New Cancer Vaccine Shows Promise in Melanoma

 Opdualag was approved by the Food and Drug Administration in 2022 for the treatment of patients 12 years and older with unresectable (cannot be removed by surgery) or metastatic (spread from its original site to other parts of the body) melanoma.
 Side effects have previously been reported to include itchiness, fatigue, rash, joint stiffness, diarrhea and vitiligo, or the loss of skin color in certain areas.

-“We know that frontline, or first treatment, with immunotherapy, works at best, very well in only about half of melanoma patients,” Smithy said.
+“We know initial treatment, with immunotherapy is effective in only about half of melanoma patients with unresectable disease,” Smithy said.
 “There's always an opportunity to have more effective treatments that work for a broader percentage of patients.

 Among the sites hosting the trial is Lehigh Valley Topper Cancer Institute in Allentown, Pennsylvania, via a partnership between that institution and Memorial Sloan Kettering Cancer Center that Smithy described as a “very exciting collaboration.”

-“For us, I think it's a way to bring academic trials and research ideas to a broader set of centers, and especially in these academic community centers, beyond New York City,” Smithy said.
-“And so, for us, it helps speed up enrollment and get answers about these drugs more quickly, and then provides access to these kinds of new innovative therapies to people beyond our immediate reach here in Manhattan.”
+“For us, I think it's a way to bring trials and research ideas to a broader set of centers, and especially academic community centers,” Smithy said.
+“And so, for us, it helps speed up enrollment and get answers about these drugs more quickly, and then provides access to these kinds of new innovative therapies to patients beyond our immediate reach here in Manhattan.”

 ‘The Biggest Thing Happening Now’